 OhioMHAS, in collaboration with SAMHSA, has included the following diagnostic criteria when prioritizing funding for individuals with ESMI:

 First Episode Psychosis Diagnostic Criteria (within two years of initial onset):

 Brief Psychotic Disorder, Schizophreniform Disorder, Bipolar Disorder with Psychotic Features, Major Depression with Psychotic Features, Schizoaffective Disorder, Delusional Disorder and Schizophrenia.

 Early Serious Mental Illness Diagnostic Criteria (onset generally early 20’s):

 Major Depressive Disorder, Persistent Depressive Disorder (Dysthymia), Bipolar 1 Disorder, Bipolar II Disorder and Cyclothymic Disorder.

 National organizations offer a number of tools to assist providers in readiness for providing services to individuals with first episode psychosis, including webinars and issue briefs.

-Using SAMHSA federal Block Grant funds of $1.6 million, the Ohio Department of Mental Health and Addiction Services funded seven agencies that provide services in 17 counties to develop or expand programs for individuals experiencing their first episode of psychosis.
+Using SAMHSA federal Block Grant funds, the Ohio Department of Mental Health and Addiction Services funds agencies throughout the state to develop or expand programs for individuals experiencing their first episode of psychosis.
 The FEP programs target individuals ages 15-35 who are within two years of their initial symptoms of psychosis.
 These providers offer the Coordinated Specialty Care (CSC) Model which is primarily designed for adolescents and young adults.
 CSC consists of assertive case management, individual or group psychotherapy, supported employment and education services, family education and support, and possibly low doses of anti-psychotic medications.
 These services are also closely coordinated with primary health care.